Znergy/youtube-video-search/README.md

 * Clone this repository
 * Navigate to the directory
 * type 'npm install'
+* Get a Youtube Data v3 API Key
+* Add your YT API Key to index.js
 * type 'npm start'
 * open http://localhost:8080/
 * Search some videos!